Skip to main content

 Therefore, it only makes sense that we'd want to motivate people as much as possible to make direct asks of their network.
 And that is exactly why friendly competition can play a pivotal role in the success of your fundraising efforts.
 Let's think about it logically:

-Scenario 1: You are among a group of friends supporting a cause, and no one knows how much anyone is donating if they even have, or how many donations they've helped raise.
+Scenario 1: You are among a group of friends supporting a cause, and no one knows how much anyone is donating, if they even have, or how many donations they've helped raise.

 Scenario 2: You are among a group of friends supporting a cause, and everyone knows how much the others are donating (unless they choose to remain anonymous), and how many donations they've helped raise.